AndyButland/UmbracoMapper/ReadMe.md

 		},
 	  });

+You can also map any other collection of IPublishedContent, e.g. that built up from a node picker and query:

+    var countryIds = CurrentPage.GetPropertyValue<string>("countries");
+    var countryNodes = Umbraco.TypedContent(countryIds.Split(','));
+    mapper.MapCollection(countryNodes, model.Countries);

+Or if you are also using the [Umbraco Core Property Editor Converters](http://our.umbraco.org/projects/developer-tools/umbraco-core-property-editor-converters), more simply like this:

+    var countryNodes = CurrentPage.GetPropertyValue<IEnumerable<IPublishedContent>>("countries");
+    mapper.MapCollection(countryNodes, model.Countries);

 Another PropertyMapping field allows you to map properties from related content.
-Say for example your document type contains a content picker - the value of this will be an integer representing the Id of another IPublished content instance (or the IPublishedContent itself if you have the [Umbraco Core Property Editor Converters](http://our.umbraco.org/projects/developer-tools/umbraco-core-property-editor-converters) installed.
+Say for example your document type contains a content picker - the value of this will be an integer representing the Id of another IPublished content instance (or the IPublishedContent itself if you have the [Umbraco Core Property Editor Converters](http://our.umbraco.org/projects/developer-tools/umbraco-core-property-editor-converters) installed).
 You can provide an override here to tell the mapper to map from a particular property of that instance instead.

 The following example maps a string property on the view model called 'LinkToPage' to the 'Url' property of an IPublishedContent picked using a content picker for the current page.